jhudsl/tidyversecourse/docs/01-intro.md

 After setting your project folder using `here()`, R will then know what folder to use to define any and all other paths within this project.

-For example, if you wanted to include a path to a file named "intro_code.R" in your `raw_code` directory, you would simply specify that in your code like this:
+For example, if you wanted to include a path to a file named "intro_code.R" in your `raw_code` directory (which is in your code directory), you would simply specify that in your code like this:

 ```r